John Ripley Freeman papers

 The primary strength of the collection is in hydraulics.
 The collection contains over 80 linear feet of project files that record Freeman's work on dam construction, the planning of aqueducts, reservoirs, irrigation systems, and hydroelectric plants, and the analysis of water supply systems.
-Freeman's expertise was sought in widely differing aspects of hydraulics, from understanding the geology of dam foundations to estimating the cost of alternative construction proposals.
+Freeman was active in diverse aspects of hydraulics, from understanding the geology of dam foundations to estimating the cost of alternative construction proposals.
 His work on dam design accounts for much of his hydraulic project records.
 Records on dam design include, for example, material on the San Pablo Dam, an earthen dam in the East Bay region of San Francisco (box 71); the Calaveras Dam in the central valley of California (boxes 60-61); the Hauser and Holter Dams in Montana (boxes 97-99); and the Wyman Dam on the Kennebec River in Maine (box 89).

 Freeman frequently called on William Otis Crosby, an MIT classmate, to help him with the geological analysis of a project site.
 Crosby was often consulted on dam projects, including the Keokuk Dam in Iowa.
 This dam on the Mississippi River was one of the largest Freeman designed.
-The materials in boxes 80-89, particularly the audit and progress reports, display the thoroughness of Freeman's approach to cost estimation and construction supervision.
+The materials in boxes 80-89, particularly the audit and progress reports, display Freeman's approach to cost estimation and construction supervision.
 Other Keokuk materials include over 1000 photographs showing various stages in the construction of the spillways, turbines, and other portions of the dam.

 The records on the Hetch Hetchy plan for the City of San Francisco (boxes 67-71) reveal the politics behind competing proposals for an additional water supply.
 In 1912, Freeman recommended the damming of the Tuolumne River in Yosemite National Park, 172 miles east of the city.
 Since the reservoir would cover public land, the proposal had to be approved by the US Congress.
 Despite the protests of John Muir and other naturalists, the plan was eventually accepted by Congress, and approved by the city over other systems.
 Construction of Freeman's system was finally completed in the fall of 1934, two years after his death.
 His plan included several sites for hydroelectric power development, and the aqueduct from Yosemite to the San Francisco Bay did not require pumping stations.